junxit/us-congress-bills-114/metadata.md

 - 2015-12-14 — Senate amendment proposed (on the floor): Amendment SA 2927 proposed by Senator McConnell for Senator Thune.(consideration: CR S8639-8640)
 - 2015-12-14 — Senate amendment submitted
 - 2015-12-14 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S8639-8640; text as reported to Senate: CR S8639)
+- 2015-12-15 — Message on Senate action sent to the House.
+- 2015-12-15 — Received in the House.
+- 2015-12-15 — Referred to the House Committee on Energy and Commerce.